chenxingqiang/YiRage/docs/source/cuda-transpiler.rst

 The transpiler has two crucial components: the “Transpiler” and the “Runtime”.

-The “Transpiler” is a part of Mirage’s codebase (under ``src/transpiler``).
-It exposes an interface called ``transpile``, which takes a Mirage’s computational graph as input and returns the generated CUDA code.
+The “Transpiler” is a part of YiRage’s codebase (under ``src/transpiler``).
+It exposes an interface called ``transpile``, which takes a YiRage’s computational graph as input and returns the generated CUDA code.
 Here is an example of a piece of generated code:

 .. code-block:: cpp